zgojcic/3DSmoothNet/README.md

 With small changes of the point cloud names and paths, the code can also be used to evaluate the performance on the ETH data set.

+## Generation of training data
+- Prepare the dataset (as `.ply` format): collect your own point clouds (for *fine-tuning*) or download the benchmark dataset (e.g. [*3DMatch*](http://3dmatch.cs.princeton.edu/))
+- Perform the **Input parametrization** using the [`main.cpp`](./main.cpp)
+- Save the SDVs into `tfrecord` using [`saveDataToTFrecordsExample.py`](https://github.com/zgojcic/3DSmoothNet/blob/master/core/saveDataToTFrecordsExample.py).
+- Train the model

 ## Demo

 We prepared a small demo which demonstrates the whole pipeline using two fragments from the 3DMatch dataset.
 To carry out the demo, please run
 ```
 python ./demo.py
 ```